 To Qualify for Florida’s Long-Term Care (LTCC) Medicaid program you must meet the Income and asset limits, even if you meet the nursing home level of care (and are 18 years or older).

-The general Medicaid rule for nursing home resident is that the applicant must pay all their income to the nursing home except for $130 per month which the resident is able to keep for their own “personal needs allowance” (PNA).
-Medicaid pays the remainder of the nursing home costs that exceeds the resident’s income.
+In general, the Medicaid rule for a nursing home resident is that the applicant must pay all their income to the nursing home except for $160 per month.
+The resident keeps $160 per month for their own “personal needs allowance” (PNA).
+Medicaid pays the remainder of the nursing home costs above the resident’s monthly income due to the nursing facility.

 For Medicaid applicants who are married, the income of the community spouse is not counted when determining the Medicaid applicant’s eligibility.
-Only income in the applicant’s name is counted.
-So even if the community spouse is still working and earning, say, $5,000 a month, the community spouse will not have to contribute to the cost of care for spouse living in the nursing home out of the community spouse’s income, even if covered by Medicaid.
-However, if the community spouse’s income exceeds a certain level, then he or she would have to make a monetary contribution from the Medicaid recipient spouse’s income towards the cost of the nursing home care.
-The most income that would be due to pay the nursing facility is the applicant’s income less $130 for personal needs.
+Only income counted in the applicant’s name is counted towards the Medicaid Income Limit.
+So even if the community spouse is still working and earning, say, $5,000 a month, this income is NOT counted towards the applicant’s gross income limit per Medicaid.
+The community spouse’s income will not be included in the amount due to pay the nursing home.
+However, if the community spouse’s income exceeds a certain level, then he or she would have to make a monetary contribution out of the Medicaid applicant’s income towards the cost of the nursing home care.
+The maximum amount of monthly income that Medicaid could require to be paid to the nursing facility is the Medicaid applicant’s gross income less $160 for the client’s personal needs.
 The community spouse’s income is not considered in determining the applicant’s eligibility, but it does affect if the community spouse qualifies to retain some of the applicant’s income with spousal diversion.

 Spousal Diversion